Uxtron-team/Uxtron-bot-docs/docs/features_usage/setting_up.md

-# Moderation features
+# Setting up
-The Uxtron bot containes many moderation features like user management (muting members, kicking members, etc.) that help you build your discord community to the highest level.
-These features are relatively easy to use but if you want a few pointers or tips on how to use these features, continue reading below.
+Setting up the features of the uxtron bot and customizing them to fit your server needs is a very important thing.
+If you need a few pointers on how to set up these features, continue reading!

 ## Setting up these features/commands
 You can configure the features in the dashboard (WIP) or by using the `/cmdconfig` command.